 Being Privy to Tudor Privies by Wendy J. Dunn

-A large part of this article was lifted from my website and used without permission by Terry Breverton in Everything You Ever Wanted To Know About the Tudors but Were Afraid to Ask.
+Just thought I would mention that a large part of this article (first written by me in 1999) was lifted from my website and used without permission by Terry Breverton in Everything You Ever Wanted To Know About the Tudors but Were Afraid to Ask.

 Another of my old Tudor England pieces from Suite101, and somewhat tongue-in-cheek…